mtraynham/pureport-docs/overview/multicloud_fabric.rst

 ---------------

 Fabric Networks represent a logical grouping of connections designed to provide a multicloud or hybrid cloud service.
-Fabric Networks are similiar in operation to public cloud providers VPCs and provide transit service between clouds.
+Fabric Networks are similar in operation to public cloud providers VPCs and provide transit service between clouds.
 Customers can create as many virtual networks as necessary to support multiple use cases.
 Connections can be assign to one and only one Fabric